You’ve got questions. We’ve got answers.

 Taxable valuation is set by MT DOR on a calendar year basis and received by the City in August.
 The City’s budget is set by a Fiscal Year that runs from July 1 to June 30.
 Annual increases or decreases in the City’s taxable valuation affects mill rates.

-The estimates provided on the ballot are based on the best available information from the MT DOR as of October 2023.
-If the Public Safety Levy is authorized by voters, the tax increase willappear on resident/business tax bills in November 2024.
+The estimates provided on the ballot were based on the best available information from the MT DOR as of October 2023.
+If the Public Safety Levy had been authorized by voters, the tax increase would have appeared on resident/business tax bills in November 2024.
 It is important to note that the City’s taxable value will change before that date due to city growth, tax appeals, and assessments.

-The next certified values will be received by the City from the MT DOR in August 2024.
+The next certified values were received by the City from the MT DOR in August 2024.